St John's offers a supportive environment to its students

 Please note appointments are limited to 10 minutes, but it may be possible to book two appointments via Moodle, depending on availability.
-If you are aware that you require a longer appointment and this is not available on Moodle please contact us via email before hand.
+If you are aware that you require a longer appointment and this is not available on Moodle please contact me via email before hand.

 Out of term: Please check Moodle or email to make an appointment as clinic times will vary due to staff leave.

 If you are contacting the Nurse via email please note that a reply will only be made during usual working hours and there may be a delay in responding to emails because of clinical commitments.
 If you need immediate advice please call into drop in clinic or use the NHS 111 service.

 Telephone Health Centre: 01223 338664 (Answerphone only accessed during working hours, but if I am in clinic consultations there will be a delay in response)